 We are adults who are: New Horizons Band members, New England Music Camp alumni, and/or community band members.
 We range in age from 20-something to nonagenarians.
 We are novice to advanced musicians looking for a place to spend a week making music and trying new things in a safe, nonjudgmental & noncompetitive environment.
-We want to meet new friends and just immerse ourselves in the joys of making music with others at this beautiful camp on Snow Pond.
-Some of us bring our spouse or special friend to share the week with us in one of the two spouse/friend tracks (either music involvement or just time to hang out and enjoy the camp).
+We want to meet new friends and immerse ourselves in the joys of making music with others at this beautiful camp on Snow Pond.
+Some of us bring our spouse or a friend to share the week with us in one of the spouse/friend tracks (either music involvement or just time to hang out and enjoy the camp).

 We send out the music ahead of time (four pieces for each band) so that people can have time to practice the parts and feel prepared when they arrive at camp.
 We spend our rehearsal time really digging into making music out of what we see on the page.
 We work on listening skills: hearing what is happening in other parts, hearing how one part relates to another across the band, discovering how the tuba part fits with the piccolo part or what that suspended cymbal roll adds to the moment.
 We work on emoting and playing the music with passion and excitement (with or without all the right notes!).
 The goal is that each camper goes home with a pretty good understanding of what the composer/arranger might have been thinking and doing in the composition, and perhaps with some new ideas on how to approach his/her own music making.